cerbo/aws-waf-security-automation/README.md

 ### Getting Started is very simple

-First: Edit "amazon-cred-file.tf", and point to your AWS cred file.
+First: Edit "amazon-cred-file.tf", and point to your AWS cred file, or set and export your AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_DEFAULT_REGION environment variables.

 Then, for each project/customer's CDN S3 bucket, run: